anicusan/KonigCell/README.md

 The C libraries in the `konigcell2d` and `konigcell3d` directories in this repository; they contain instructions for compiling and using the low-level subroutines.
-All code is fully commented and follows a portable subset of the C99 standard - so no VLAs, weird macros or specific compiler extensions.
+All code is fully commented and follows a portable subset of the C99 standard - so no VLAs, weird macros or compiler-specific extensions.
 Even MSVC compiles it!

-Both libraries are effectively single-source - they should be as straightforward as possible to integrate in other C / C++ codebases, or interface from higher-level programming languages.
+Both libraries are effectively single-source - they should be as straightforward as possible to integrate in other C / C++ codebases, or interface with from higher-level programming languages.